 Drained?
 TM can make you feel better.

-According to Amy Ruff, RN BSN, many women present concerns of worry that sound simple but are disabling nonetheless: chronic fatigue.
-Women frequently ask her “Why am I so tired all the time?”
+According to Amy Ruff, RN, many women present concerns of worry that sound simple but are disabling nonetheless: these worries are often based on their chronic fatigue.
+Conversations often start with: “Why am I so tired all the time?”

-According to Ms. Ruff , when a woman settles to a comforting and relieving state of deep rest during her TM.
+According to Ms. Ruff, when a woman settles into a comforting and relieving state of deep rest during her TM she releases deep-rooted fatigue.
 Research studies over the decades have pinpointed some of the specific reasons in the physiology for the reduction of fatigue:

 - The scientifically verified physical effects during TM practice include decreased respiratory rate, heart rate, blood pressure, muscle tension and anxiety.

-- During stress the adrenal glands secrete three major stress hormones: cortisol, adrenaline, and noradrenaline.
-If these stress hormones remain at chronically elevated levels, they increase the risk of insomnia, acid reflux, migraines, depression, chronic fatigue, exhaustion, immune system failure, and aging.
-Studies published in the Journal of Neural Transmission, Physiology & Behavior, and the Journal of Alternative and Complementary Medicine found that individuals practicing the TM technique had 30-40% lower levels of all three major stress hormones than non-meditators in the studies had and that there is a long-term effect of normalizing the hormones levels throughout the day and night.
+- During stress, the adrenal glands secrete three major stress hormones: cortisol, adrenaline and noradrenaline.
+If these stress hormones remain at chronically elevated levels, they increase the risk of insomnia, acid reflux, migraines, depression, chronic fatigue, exhaustion, immune system failure and aging.
+Studies published in the Journal of Neural Transmission, Physiology & Behavior and the Journal of Alternative and Complementary Medicine found that individuals practising the TM technique had 30-40% lower levels of all three major stress hormones than non-meditators and that there is a long-term effect of normalizing the hormones levels throughout the day and night.

-Ms Ruff is an avid TM teacher and advocate.
-She learned the Transcendental Meditation technique 6 months into her first job as a nurse.
+Ms. Ruff is an avid TM teacher and advocate.
+She learned the Transcendental Meditation technique six months into her first job as a nurse.
 She attributes her success in managing her 40 years as a nurse to her twice-daily practice of TM.
 Her fatigue has never been debilitating, and the tiredness from a long shift was cleared away in her next meditation.